susam/mathb/README.md

 of MathB.
 A list of all supported properties and their descriptions is provided below.

+  - `:lock-down` (default is `nil`): A value of `t` makes MathB run in lock-down mode, i.e., existing posts cannot be viewed and new posts cannot be submitted.
+A value of `nil` makes MathB run normally in read-write mode.

   - `:read-only` (default is `nil`): A value of `t` makes MathB run in read-only mode, i.e., old posts can be viewed but new posts cannot be made.
 A value of `nil` makes MathB run normally in read-write